sathiyaraj-sridhar/redis-cluster/wiki/dev-environment.md

 wget https://github.com/redis/redis/archive/7.2.4.tar.gz -P docker/context/binary
 ```

-**Step 3:** Build the base image.
+**Step 3:** Build the base container image.

 ```bash
 docker image build -t redis-base:dev -f docker/dockerfile.base.dev docker/context
 ```

-**Step 4:** Build the Redis image.
-Suppose if you built separate base image for production and named `redis-base:prd`, you can use `--build-arg="ENV=prd"` flag to change the `ENV` arguments value in the `dockerfile.redis.7.2.4`.
+**Step 4:** Build the Redis container image.
+Suppose if you built separate base image for production and named `redis-base:prd`, you can use `--build-arg="ENV=prd"` flag to change the `ENV` argument value in the `dockerfile.redis.7.2.4`.

 ```bash
 docker image build -t redis:v7.2.4 -f docker/dockerfile.redis.7.2.4 docker/context
 ```

-## Configure Redis
+## Configure Redis cluster

 When running the cluster setup, it is crucial to maintain quorum for cluster stability.
 So, we are going to provision three nodes, each being a Docker container.
 We have already stored the configuration for each node in the `source/conf` directory.
-You can get the configuration template from their official documentation [^3].
+You can get the configuration template from Redis' official documentation [^3].

 ```bash
 ├── source